honeypieio/rosshudson.co.uk/content/posts/wankie-how-to-make-your-own-off-brand-winkie.md

 ![](/images/soldering-8.jpg)

-1. Prepare the tabs by cutting the __ from your transparency sheet and cutting four small rectangles of aluminium foil onto a paper towel.
+1. Prepare the struts by cutting them out from your transparency sheet and cutting four small rectangles of aluminium foil onto a paper towel.
 The foil bits don't need to be exact - you can crop the edges later with a pair of scissors.
-   Make a small pool of superglue on the paper towel, then drag the end of each __ through the glue and place it on top of a piece of foil.
+   Make a small pool of superglue on the paper towel, then drag the end of each struts through the glue and place it on top of a piece of foil.
 It should pick it up.

 ![](/images/tabs.jpg)

-1. Attach the __ by placing them into position (where the foil touches the two corner contacts on each side as shown).
-Then place a bead of superglue in the middle of the __.
+1. Attach the struts by placing them into position (where the foil touches the two corner contacts on each side as shown).
+Then place a bead of superglue in the middle of the struts and leave to dry.

 ![](/images/final-circuit-side.jpg)

 You have made your very own Wankie!

-If you have any questions or have any issues, please get in touch.